davidderaedt/brackets-architecture-article/Brackets-source.md

 ```

 Note that the module parameter is not used: it's only there for commonJS compliance.
-Also, modules are loaded via the popular script / module loader requireJS.
-And for more informations on Modules and Module Loaders, I highly recommend reading Addy Osmani's [Writing Modular JavaScript](http://addyosmani.com/writing-modular-js/).
+Also, modules are loaded via the popular script / module loader [requireJS](http://requirejs.org/).
+And for more informations on Modules and Module Loaders, I highly recommand reading Addy Osmani's [Writing Modular JavaScript](http://addyosmani.com/writing-modular-js/).
 By the way, an important thing to keep in mind is that a module, and its corresponding file, may define zero, one, or many classes.
 So if you're looking for a class definition, don't necessary look for the corresponding file name.

 Another interesting bit you might encounter while wandering around the repository is the use of deferred / promise mechanism.
 This pattern is used to handle asynchronous APIs which are needed if only because of the very nature of the relationship with the native shell.
-If you're not familiar with this API, I'd recommend reading the related entry in the *jQuery* docs.
+If you're not familiar with this API, I'd recommend reading [the related entry in the *jQuery* docs](http://api.jquery.com/category/deferred-object/).

 By the way, in case you're wondering, Brackets does not use any third party micro-architecture framework.
 You'll find some common concepts such as models, views and controller, but not formalized around a particular mechanism.